nasa-jpl/tos2ca-documentation/src/pages/contributing.md

 2. Have your [development environment](#developer-environment) set up properly.
 3. Go through our [development process](#our-development-process), including proposing changes to our project.

-#### Writing Style

-To ensure documentation is readable and consistent by newcomers and experts alike, here are some suggestions on writing style for English:
-- Use gender neutral pronouns (they/their/them) instead of he/she/his/her
-- Avoid qualifiers that minimize the difficulty of a task at hand, e.g. avoid words like “easily”, “simply”, “just”, “merely”, “straightforward”, etc. Readers' expertise may not match your own, and qualifying complexity may deter some readers if the task does not match their level of experience.
-That being said, if a particular task is difficult or complex, do mention that.

 #### Common Wording

 Below are some commonly used words you'll want to leverage in your documentation contributions: